hitkumar/mnist/README.md

 After the server starts, you can execute curl commands using POST to predict the number for an image:
 `curl -X POST -F image=@<image_file_path> 'http://localhost:5000/predict'`
+API returns output in JSON format.

+Example curl command:

-Example curl command - curl -X POST -F image=@img_1.jpg 'http://localhost:5000/predict'
+`curl -X POST -F image=@img_1.jpg 'http://localhost:5000/predict'`

-Output - {"predicted_number":"0","probability":"0.9997091","success":true}
+Output:

+`{"predicted_number":"0","probability":"0.9997091","success":true}`

-Two example image files - img_1.jpg and img_0.jpg are added in the repo.
+Two example image files - img_1.jpg and img_0.jpg are added in the repo to experiment with.

+# utils.py:
-3. utils.py - Contains util functions useful in building training and inference pipelines like preprocessing image data.
+Contains util functions useful in building training and inference pipelines like preprocessing image data.